Playdough animals: a Following Instructions activity

 How to teach Following Instructions by making playdough animals

-Start by getting your child’s attention and giving a clear, simple instructions for each step.
+Start by getting your child’s attention and giving clear, simple instructions for each step.
 “Mary, please make a large round ball from the pink playdough.”

 Once they’ve finished they need to report that they’re done.
 Acknowledge that you’ve heard them.